PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 With a sigh she pulled herself up to sit; muscles stretching, which brought her back to the present.
 The grass stalk in her mouth, now an inconvenience, spat out.
 She had to think.

 “So, what I need is a plan.”

-It was not an easy problem to solve, but soon Tom had an idea.
-In fact the answer was clear: get another giant apple! it was something.
+Soon Tom had an idea, in fact the answer was clear: get another giant apple! it was something.

 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips themselves.

 Rising to her feet she walked towards the core, it was almost as tall as her.
-Pacing round, estimating the pip's location, squaring her knuckles she punched a level blow; with a splattering of gloop her fist ripped through the seed chamber.
+Pacing round, estimating the pip's location, squaring her knuckles, she punched a level blow; with a splattering of gloop her fist ripped through the seed chamber.
 Gripping the breach she tore it wider.

-Pushing a hand in deeply, she felt a pip.
+Pushing a hand in deeply, the pulp giving way between her fingers, she felt a pip.
 Pushing further, feeling around blindly, she mapped it’s orientation.
 With a concerted shunt it shifted to a better grip, and she eased the pip out.

 Once she had freed one, two more became accessible: she got these out and fitted all three of the large pips into her pockets.